 To use New Relic Logs, ensure your configuration meets the following requirements:

-Enable New Relic Logs using plugins
+Enable New Relic Logs using a log forwarding plugin

 Choose a plugin to see specific instructions: